percona/k8spsmdb-docs/docs/replication.md

 any Pod in any fleet cluster as `SERVICE_EXPORT_NAME.NAMESPACE.svc.clusterset.local`.

+!!! note
-**NOTE**: This means that ServiceExports with the same name and namespace will be recognized as a single combined Service.
+    This means that ServiceExports with the same name and namespace will be recognized as a single combined Service.

 MCS can charge cross-site replication with additional limitations specific to the cloud provider.
 For example, GKE demands all participating Pods to be in the